Frunez/CV/CV.md

 ### Skills

 - Focused

 I had no experience on wood-work and building instruments.
-Took me three weeks to build a guitar body out of Ikea side-tables.
+Took me three weeks to build an electric guitar body out of Ikea side-tables.
 Which I assembled into one of my most prized possessions.
+I named it ["Trikea"](https://www.behance.net/gallery/31988285/Trikea-Old-IKEA-furniture-put-to-good-use).

 - Resourceful

-I've also produced a photographic book, created entirely from my own work.
-I taught myself how to design in 3D, play guitar and produce music.
+I've also produced a [photographic book](https://www.behance.net/gallery/32004029/Transiendence), created entirely from my own work.
+I taught myself how to [design in 3D](https://www.behance.net/gallery/32002401/3D-Modelling-With-Blender), play guitar and [produce music](https://soundcloud.com/temka1991).

 - Analytical